dalerxli/ray-opto-tweezer-sim/README.md

 After a successful run, a "results.tsv" file will appear that contains the data.
 The first three columns are the coordinates of the particle and the next three are the force acting on the particle in this position.
 You can open it in nearly any software that can plot graphs (e.g. Excel, gnuplot, Mathematica and so on).

 ## Usage
-Now that the program works, you can modify the parameters you would like to in the file "config.ini".
-This file describes every parameter with detail, so just open it and have fun.
-After modifying "config.ini", just run `python3 run.sh` to generate data according to the new configuration.
-Careful to not overwrite previous data (you can change the output file in "config.ini").
+Now that the program works, you can modify the parameters you would like to in the file "config.py" (for general configuration) and "beam_profiles.py" (for specifying new intensity/polarization profiles).
+These files describe every parameter with detail, so just open them and have fun.
+After modifying "config.py" and/or "beam_profiles.py", just run `python3 run.sh` to generate data according to the new configuration.

+Be careful to not overwrite previous data (you can change the output file in "config.py").